jaspervdj/jaspervdj/posts/2013-09-13-cologne-napels.markdown

 Back to pizza -- at some point, it was getting late and we were getting hungry.
 We had been searching for a nice restaurant for a while but we had not found anything yet.
 At some point, walking by the seaside, we saw a lot of lights not that far off.
-We decided to check it out -- turns out it was the [Napels Pizza Festival](http://www.pizzavillage.it/it/) (which we did not even know existed).
+We decided to check it out -- turns out it was the [Naples Pizza Festival](http://www.pizzavillage.it/it/) (which we did not even know existed).
 While somewhat limited in menu choice, they had some of the best margherita's there (probably amongst the top of the world).